-329. California Penal Code § 631(a) provides, in pertinent part:
+315. California Penal Code § 631(a) provides, in pertinent part:

-Any person who, by means of any machine, instrument, or contrivance, or in any other manner . . . willfully and without the consent of all parties to the communication, or in any unauthorized manner, reads, or attempts to read, or to learn the contents or meaning of any message, report, or communication while the same is in transit or passing over any wire, line, or cable, or is being sent from, or received at any place within this state; or who uses, or attempts to use, in any manner, or for any purpose, or to communicate in any way, any information so obtained, or who aids, agrees with, employs, or conspires with any person or persons to lawfully do, or permit, or cause to be done any of the acts or things mentioned above in this section, is punishable by a fine not exceeding two thousand five hundred dollars whether the communication is carried on among the parties in the presence of one another or by means of a telegraph, telephone, or other device, except a radio, shall be punished by a fine not exceeding two thousand five hundred dollars
+Any person who, by means of any machine, instrument, or contrivance, or in any other manner . . . willfully and without the consent of all parties to the communication, or in any unauthorized manner, reads, or attempts to read, or to learn the contents or meaning of any message, report, or communication while the same is in transit or passing over any wire, line, or cable, or is being sent from, or received at any place within this state; or who uses, or attempts to use, in any manner, or for any purpose, or to communicate in any way, any information so obtained, or who aids, agrees with, employs, or conspires with any person or persons to lawfully do, or permit, or cause to be done any of the acts or things mentioned above in this section, is punishable by a fine not exceeding two thousand five hundred dollars

-330. California Penal Code § 632(a) provides, in pertinent part:
+316. California Penal Code § 632(a) provides, in pertinent part:

-A person who, intentionally and without the consent of all parties to a confidential communication, uses an electronic amplifying or recording device to eavesdrop upon or record the confidential communication,
+A person who, intentionally and without the consent of all parties to a confidential communication, uses an electronic amplifying or recording device to eavesdrop upon or record the confidential communication, whether the communication is carried on among the parties in the presence of one another or by means of a telegraph, telephone, or other device, except a radio, shall be punished by a fine not exceeding two thousand five hundred dollars parties to a communication.

-- 331. Under either section of the CIPA, a defendant must show it had the consent of all parties to a communication. - 332.
-OpenAI has its principal place of business in California; designed, contrived, and effectuated its scheme to track users from California; and has adopted California substantive law to govern its relationship with its users.
-Defendants conspired with OpenAI to effectuate these schemes in and through California. - 333.
-At all relevant times, Defendants' tracking and interceptions of the Plaintiffs' and Class members' internet communications was without authorization and consent from the Plaintiffs, Class members, and the websites they were browsing.
-The interception by Defendants was unlawful and tortious. - 334.
-Defendants' non-consensual tracking of the Plaintiffs' and Class members' internet communications was designed to attempt to learn at least some meaning of the content in the URLs and the communications that Plaintiffs and Class members were engaged in. - 335.
-The following items constitute "machine[s], instrument[s], or contrivance[s]" under the CIPA, and even if they do not, Google's deliberate and admittedly purposeful scheme that facilitated its interceptions falls under the broad statutory catch-all category of "any other manner": - a.
-The computer codes and programs Defendants used to track the Plaintiffs' and Class members' communications; - b.
-The Plaintiffs' and Class members' browsers and mobile applications; - c.
-The Plaintiffs' and Class members' computing and mobile devices; - d.
+317. Under either section of the CIPA, a defendant must show it had the consent of all

+- 318. OpenAI has its principal place of business in California; designed, contrived, and effectuated its scheme to track users from California; and has adopted California substantive law to govern its relationship with its users.
+Defendants conspired with OpenAI to effectuate these schemes in and through California. - 319.
+At all relevant times, Defendants' tracking and interceptions of Plaintiff's and Class members' internet communications was without authorization and consent from the Plaintiff, Class members, and the websites they were browsing.
+The interception by Defendants was unlawful and tortious. - 320.
+Defendants' non-consensual tracking of Plaintiff's and Class members' internet communications was designed to attempt to learn at least some meaning of the content in the URLs and the communications that Plaintiff and Class members were engaged in. - 321.
+The following items constitute "machine[s], instrument[s], or contrivance[s]" under the CIPA, and even if they do not, Defendants' deliberate and admittedly purposeful scheme that facilitated its interceptions falls under the broad statutory catch-all category of "any other manner": - a.
+The computer codes and programs Defendants used to track Plaintiff's and Class members' communications; - b.
+Plaintiff's and Class members' browsers and mobile applications; - c.
+Plaintiff's and Class members' computing and mobile devices; - d.
 Defendants' web and ad servers; - e.
-The web and ad-servers of websites from which Defendants tracked and intercepted the Plaintiffs' and Class members' communications; - f.
-The computer codes and programs that Defendants used to effectuate tracking and interception of the Plaintiffs' and Class members' communications; and or permit, or cause to be done any of the acts or things mentioned above in this section.
+The web and ad-servers of websites from which Defendants tracked and intercepted Plaintiff's and Class members' communications; - f.
+The computer codes and programs that Defendants used to effectuate tracking and interception of Plaintiff's and Class members' communications; and - g.
+The plan Defendants carried out to effectuate the tracking and interception of Plaintiff's and Class members' communications. - 322.
+The data collected by Defendants constituted "confidential communications," as that term is used in Section 632, because Plaintiff and Class members had objectively reasonable expectations of privacy that the information would not be used for Defendants' AI products.